Professor Sylvia Walby OBE gives Inaugural Lecture on violence and society

 About Professor Sylvia Walby OBE

 Professor Walby was awarded an OBE for services to equality and diversity in 2008.
-Among her numerous contributions to professional social science, she is Chair of the Research Excellent Framework (REF) sub-panel for Sociology.
+Among her numerous contributions to professional social science, she is Chair of the Research Excellence Framework (REF) sub-panel for Sociology.

 Professor Walby was first appointed to the UNESCO Chair in Gender Research in 2008.
 She was Founding President of the European Sociological Association (1995-7), Chair of the Women’s Studies Network (1989-90), and President of the International Sociological Association’s Economy and Society Research Committee (2006-10).